SalomePlatform/shaper/src/ParametersPlugin/doc/managerFeature.rst

 Parameters manager
 ==================

-To create/edit a set of parameters in the active partset or part instead of multiply call:
+To create/edit simultaneously a set of parameters  in the active partset or part instead of calling them one by one:

 #. select in the Main Menu *Part - > Parameters* item or
 #. click **Parameters** button in the toolbar: